Lemons, Laws & Secret Doors

 Created by the Hastings Queer History Collective, this exhibition brings together personal objects, fashion, film, sound and multimedia works, alongside a major new commission by artist Emma Frankland.

-Stories from the queer past of Hastings.
-Stories of joy, defiance, community and survival.
+Within it are stories of joy, defiance, community and survival.
 Of people who loved, made art, danced, organised and refused to disappear.
-Of LGBTQIA+ lives lived in Hastings, even when they were not always recognised.
+Of LGBTQIA+ lives lived here, even when they were not always recognised.

 Upcoming Events